ktp-forked-repos/oRatio/README.md

 ## ac-lib

-The constraint network is maintained by means of the [ac-lib](https://github.com/oRatioSolver/oRatio/blob/master/src/it/cnr/istc/ac) library which provides features for creating variables and for enforcing constraints among them.
+The constraint network is maintained by means of the [ac-lib](https://github.com/oRatioSolver/oRatio/blob/master/src/it/cnr/istc/ac) library which provides features for creating variables and for enforcing constraints among them [ac-lib](ac).